Want to know all the best things to do in Dusseldorf, where to stay or how to get around? Then this is the post for you!

 Wander along Immermann Straße and you will discover streets lined with ramen houses, the Niko hotel, Japanese homeware stores and, well, Japanese-German people.

-In a place where German is very much the language of the people, in this curious part of the city, it is very much Japanese that fills the air.
+In a place where German is very much the language of the people, in this curious part of the city, it is Japanese instead that fills the air.

 The question then is not if you should check out one of the many restaurants in this neighbourhood, but more so which one?
 Ask a local, and you'll inevitably be guided toward Na Ni Wa, a place so popular that even at 11.30 on Sunday morning there are queues to get in.
 If, like us, you choose to go on a Tuesday however, you'll have to pick another option - it seems that even they need a day off.